-A fourth-generation University of Utah graduate and industry pioneer in the development of microtools used in brain surgery will be the new executive director of the Center for Medical Innovation at U of U Health.
+A fourth-generation University of Utah graduate and industry pioneer in the development of microtools used in brain surgery will be the new executive director of the Center for Medical Innovation (CMI) at U of U Health.

 “Research that leads to innovation that leads to commercialization is a key priority,” says Michael Good, M.D., CEO of University of Utah Health, executive dean of the Spencer Fox Eccles School of Medicine at the University of Utah, and the A. Lorris Betz Senior Vice President for Health Sciences.
 “Under Mark Paul’s leadership, we anticipate that the Center for Medical Innovation will become a university and national leader in these activities and initiatives.
 Mark brings decades of significant accomplishments and achievement in the medical products industry, nationally and internationally.”

 The Center for Medical Innovation supports student, faculty, and staff efforts to develop the next generation of medical devices and find solutions to some of the world’s biggest health care problems.
 In conjunction with business, engineering, law, and medical experts both on campus and in local industry, the center has produced hundreds of new medical devices and digital health care solutions.